malabudi/malabudi.github.io/README.md

 ### `npm run deploy`

-Use this command to deploy to gh-pages from master
+Use this command to deploy to gh-pages from master.

 ## Available Scripts